 Is sex during the third trimester safe for you?

 Not only is sex during the third trimester safe, it’s downright healthy!
 Women often experience a heightened sex drive during late pregnancy, so feel free to have some fun!
 Finding a comfortable position can be a bit difficult, but some experimenting and positional creativity should do the trick.
 “Spooning” is one of the lowest impact positions that will avoid putting pressure on your internal organs, so many in their third trimester tout this as the most enjoyable.

 Are there any times when sex during the third trimester is not safe?

-- Bleeding or spotting after sex: Women who notice bleeding or spotting after sex should probably avoid intercourse, at least until you talk to your healthcare provider to determine the cause.
+- Bleeding or spotting after sex: If you notice bleeding or spotting after sex, you should probably avoid intercourse, at least until you talk to your healthcare provider to determine the cause.

 - Placenta previa: This is a pregnancy complication in which the placenta either partially or totally covers the cervix.
-Women who have been diagnosed with placenta previa should probably avoid having vaginal sex, as it could cause a more serious issue.
+If you’ve been diagnosed with placenta previa, you should probably avoid having vaginal sex, as it could cause a more serious issue.

-- Once your water has broken: Women should avoid having sex after their water breaks, as a baby is no longer protected from possible infections.
+- Once your water has broken: It’s important to avoid having sex after your water breaks, as your baby is no longer protected from possible infections.

 The bottom line

-Even if it seems like it may be a bit uncomfortable, or your partner has his reservations, sex during the third trimester is a totally normal and healthy activity to engage in, and can help bring you and your partner closer as you prepare to grow your family!
+Even if it seems like it may be a bit uncomfortable, sex during the third trimester is a totally normal and healthy activity to engage in and can help bring you and your partner closer as you prepare to grow your family!